Having another pair of eyes trained on you can power up your own coaching.

-Have another coach watch you coach to power up your coaching.
-Give them a clear agenda to help make the process focused, less invasive and ultimately positive.
+Give an observer a clear agenda to help make the process focused, less invasive and ultimately positive, with these top tips:

-The observer will also gain insight into their coaching because, inevitably, they will be thinking about how they would deal with each situation.
+The observer will also be gaining an insight into their own coaching, because, inevitably, they will be thinking about how they would deal with each situation.
 That’s an important reflection in itself.

-That’s why before the session starts and then again before the feedback begins, the observed coach must say thank you.
+That’s why, before the session starts, and again before the feedback begins, the observed coach must say ’thank you’.
 Put the observer at ease as much as the recipient.

-During the feedback process, you cannot offer any excuses about your performance.
-You can only suggest why you made a decision.
-That comes in the “answer some questions”.
+During the feedback process, you can’t offer any excuses about your performance – you can only suggest why you made a decision.

 In other words, which of your actions could you change?

-Before the observed session, set out some questions you feel you need to answer.
-It should be the focus of what you are working on.
-For example, you might think you need to improve the speed of transition between activities or how much technical advice you get.
+Before the observed session, set out questions you feel you need to answer.
+It should be the focus of what you’re working on.

-The observer will ask this question.
-They should then ask other questions, such as “what went well” and “what will you do differently next time”.
+The observer will ask those questions.
+They should then ask some other questions, such as “What went well?” and “What will you do differently next time?”.

 Note that you are answering the questions, not the observer.
 The observer might help by pointing out times when they saw you doing something.

-Here are some good questions: “How do you feel you dealt with…?”, “What would you do the same or differently next time?”, “What do you feel about the impact of that decision/drill/activity?”
+Here are some good questions: "How do you feel you dealt with…?”, “What would you do the same or differently next time?", "What was the impact of that decision/drill?".

 So far, the observer hasn’t passed any judgement.
 All they have done is let you tell them what they feel.

 You should now ask a couple of questions.
-It’s essential they are not judgmental.
-So, questions like “Was that a good session?”
-“Or did the players enjoy it?” won’t be helpful.
+It is essential they are not judgmental – questions like “Was that a good session?” or "Did the players enjoy it?” won’t be helpful.

-Most questions are asking for low-grade outcomes.
-For example: “Did I repeat the phrase ‘You know what I mean”?
-“Did I manage to unfold my arms when I gave feedback?”
+Most questions are asking for low-grade outcomes – "Did I repeat the phrase: ‘You know what I mean’? or "Did I manage to unfold my arms when I gave feedback?".

-If you say you disagree, then that only makes the process that little bit more uncomfortable.
+If you say you disagree, that only makes the process a little more uncomfortable.

 Embrace being observed.
-It will make an enormous difference to the way you coach if you can verbalise your thoughts to another coach.
+It will make an enormous difference to the way you coach if you are able to verbalise your thoughts to another coach.

 In a recent survey 89% of subscribers said Rugby Coach Weekly makes them more confident, 91% said Rugby Coach Weekly makes them a more effective coach and 93% said Rugby Coach Weekly makes them more inspired.